WojciechZankowski/iextrading4j-hist/README.md

 ## Quick Start

-Java SE 8 is required to use IEXTrading4j HIST library.
+Java SE 8 or greater is required to use IEXTrading4j HIST library.

 ```xml
 <dependency>